 Sometimes, if it’s a real disaster, the best thing might be to spin up a virtual machine in Azure, Google Compute, or Amazon Web Services, and restore the backup to there.
 If offsite backups are going to the cloud already, this might be the optimal disaster recovery plan in 2017.
 A new VM in Azure takes under half an hour to restore.
 Taking network speed into account, it might take three to six hours to restore the latest full and differential backup files, and then doing a DBCC CHECKDB to verify the database, which adds another two hours or so.

 The attendee indicated that he would use SAN replication to bring the database back from the dead.
 My counter to that was that if it was a true disaster, there wouldn’t be a SAN at all.

-If you have any thoughts about how you would tackle this scenario, find me on Twitter at @bornsql.
+If you have any thoughts about how you would tackle this scenario, feel free to comment below.